developerstephanieb/latex_reference/01_fundamentals/04_page_layout.md

 Enable a two-column layout for the entire document by adding the `[twocolumn]` option to `\documentclass`.

 - `\documentclass[twocolumn]{article}`: Formats the entire document in two columns.

+- `\onecolumn`, `\twocolumn`: Switches the document to a single-column or two-column layout, forcing a new page.

 ```latex
 \documentclass[twocolumn]{article}